 Concerned that you may have a yeast infection?
 Come see us.

-If you think you may have a vaginal yeast infection, or have yeast infections that keep coming back, please make an appointment with Westchester Health to see one of our OB/GYNs.
+If you think you may have a vaginal yeast infection, or have yeast infections that keep coming back, please call (914) 232-1919 to make an appointment with one of our Westchester Health OB/GYNs.
 He/she will make a diagnosis, determine if a related health condition is also involved, and together with you, choose the best course of treatment so you can soon get relief and feel better.
 Whenever, wherever you need us, we’re here for you.